Richfield Township, Summit County, Ohio: Geography

 The village of Richfield is located in central Richfield Township.

 Name

 Statewide, other Richfield Townships are located in Henry and Lucas counties.
 It was given the name Richfield due to the large amount of "Oxbalm" or "rich feed" available to feed cattle.

 History

 It was formed in survey Town 4, Range 12 in the Connecticut Western Reserve.

-From 1974 to 1994, Richfield was the home to the Coliseum at Richfield.
+From 1974 to 1994, Richfield was the home to the Richfield Coliseum.
 The Coliseum was home to the Cleveland Cavaliers (NBA), Cleveland Barons (NHL), Cleveland Crusaders (WHA), Cleveland Force (Major Indoor Soccer League) and Cleveland Thunderbolts (Arena Football League).
 The Coliseum was demolished in 1999.

 Counties

 Richfield Township's land has been in the following counties: